luciotato/LiteScript/devel/source-v0.8/Producer_c.lite.md

         var name = .name
         if name not in coreSupportedProps and not allPropertyNames.has(name) if allMethodNames.has(name)
-                .sayErr "A method named '#{name}' is already defined.
+                .sayErr "Ambiguity: A method named '#{name}' is already defined.
 Cannot reuse the symbol for a property" allMethodNames.get(name).sayErr "declaration of method '#{name}'"
             else if name in coreSupportedMethods
                 .sayErr "'#{name}' is declared in as a core method.
 Cannot use the symbol for a property"